dr-ruminski/VMW/README.md

 ## Hardware
 The VMW device consists of five vibro motors connected to the device’s board, each mounted on a user’s fingers (Fig. 1A).
 An ESP8266 microcontroller serves as an asynchronous server providing an HTTP-based API for controlling voltage of each sensor (Fig. 1B).
 Furthermore, a lithium-ion battery supplies voltage to the device (Fig. 1C).
 Finally, a regulating velcro strip is used with the mounted ESP8266 board in order to make it easy to put the device on the user’s hand (Fig. 1D).
 The device is lightweight and easy-to-wear on a hand.
 It does not limit the user’s hand movements.
 It is supplied with a small, rechargeable LI-ION battery.
 Alternatively, it can be connected to the 3.3V power supply.
+To track a hand and motions of fingers, a Leap Motion device has been used.
 <p align="center">
     <img height="250" src="/Publication/Figures/device_blue.png?raw=true">
     <br>Fig.1 - Vibro Motors Wearable.